containers/buildah/docs/buildah-commit.1.md

 Sign the new image using the GPG key that matches the specified fingerprint.

+**--source-date-epoch** *seconds*

+Set the "created" timestamp for the image to this number of seconds since the epoch (Unix time 0, i.e., 00:00:00 UTC on 1 January 1970) to make it easier to create deterministic builds (defaults to $SOURCE_DATE_EPOCH if set, otherwise the current time will be used).

+The "created" timestamp is written into the image's configuration and manifest when the image is committed, so committing the same working container at two different times will produce images with different sha256 hashes, even if no other changes were made to the working container in between.

+When --source-date-epoch is set, the "created" timestamp is always set to the time specified, which should allow for identical images to be committed at different times.

 **--squash**

 Squash all of the new image's layers (including those inherited from a base image) into a single new layer.

 **--timestamp** *seconds*

-Set the create timestamp to seconds since epoch to allow for deterministic builds (defaults to current time).
+Set the "created" timestamp for the image to this number of seconds since the epoch (Unix time 0, i.e., 00:00:00 UTC on 1 January 1970) to make it easier to create deterministic builds (defaults to current time).

-By default, the created timestamp is changed and written into the image manifest with every commit, causing the image's sha256 hash to be different even if the sources are exactly the same otherwise.
+The "created" timestamp is written into the image's configuration and manifest when the image is committed, so committing the same working container at two different times will produce images with different sha256 hashes, even if no other changes were made to the working container in between.

-When --timestamp is set, the created timestamp is always set to the time specified and therefore not changed, allowing the image's sha256 to remain the same.
-All files committed to the layers of the image will be created with the timestamp.
+When --timestamp is set, the "created" timestamp is always set to the time specified, which should allow for identical images to be committed at different times.
+All content in the new layer added as part of the image will also bear this timestamp.

 **--tls-verify** *bool-value*